terminusdb/terminusdb-client-python/README.md

 client.connect()
 ```

-Connect to TerminusX
+Connect to TerminusCMS

-*check documentation for TerminusX about how to add the API token to the environment variable*
+*check documentation for TerminusCMS about how to add the [API token](https://terminusdb.com/docs/terminuscms/get-api-key) to the environment variable*

 ```Python